Efficient and fair trading mechanisms for resource exchange in market design: Trading mechanisms for fractional endowment exchange

-In the housing market model, it is clear that every BTA reduces to TTC.
-In the house allocation model, \cite{bogomolnaia2001new} propose the class of simultaneous eating algorithms (SEA) to find ordinally efficient assignments.
-In a SEA, agents consume probability shares of objects continuously in time.
-A SEA satisfies a fairness notion called \textit{equal-division lower bound} \citep{thomson2011fair} if every agent's assigned lottery weakly stochastically dominates the equal division lottery (where $ p_{i,o}=1/|I| $ for every $ i $ and $ o $).
-An intuitively fair SEA is the so-called probabilistic serial (PS) algorithm, which gives agents equal consumption rates.
+BTMs degenerate to well-studied mechanisms in classical models.
+In the housing market model, every BTM coincides with TTC.
+In the house allocation model, \cite{bogomolnaia2001new} propose the class of simultaneous eating algorithms (SEAs) to find sd-efficient allocations.
+In a SEA, agents ``eat'' probability shares of objects continuously in time.
+An intuitively fair SEA is the PS algorithm, which gives agents equal eating rates.

-We interpret the house allocation model as a special case of FEE where agents own equal divisions of all objects.
-In the house allocation model, we prove that every BTA is a SEA that satisfies equal-division lower bound, and every BTA that treats agents equally is PS.
-Therefore, our result transparently shows that PS can be interpreted as a trading algorithm, and BTA can be regarded as extensions of SEA to the FEE model. \begin{proposition} In the house allocation model: \begin{enumerate} \item Every BTA is a SEA satisfying equal-division lower bound;